sydneyYYC/quiz-app/README.md

 This is a quiz app to test your fine art knowledge built in vanilla html, css and js.

-Play your way through four artistic periods - TO BE ADDED
+### Play your way through four artistic periods :

-Right now its only Medieval Period Questions
+- The Medieval Period
+- The Renaissance
+- The Rococo Period
+- The Impressionism